fosajeff/online-tutoring-app-API/README.md

     "title": "Optics",
     "subject": "Physics",
     "category": "SSS",
-    "content": "This is an introduction to wave optics", "createdAt": "2020-05-14T10:00:35.435Z",
+    "content": "This is an introduction to optics", "createdAt": "2020-05-14T10:00:35.435Z",
     "updatedAt": "2020-05-14T10:00:35.435Z",
     "__v": 0